-Product table column width & image size
+Product table column widths

-To use the widths option, you need to enter a value for each column in your table – either a percentage, a pixel amount or the keyword “auto” to have the plugin calculate the width automatically.
+To use the widths option, you need to enter a value for each column in your table – either a percentage, a pixel amount or the keyword ‘auto’ to have the plugin calculate the width automatically.

 For example, you might have 3 columns in your table – name, description and price – and you want to set the width of name to 20%, description to 50% and price to 30%.
 You can achieve this with the following shortcode:

 If you wanted to set the width of the first column to 50px,and automatically size the other columns, then you can use: